 He was a man of somewhat less than average height, around 5′-6″, slight and stooped, with a walk that was quick and perky.
 His wardrobe was generally formal and conservative – dark suit, white shirt, tie, sometimes a vest.
 For all of his aggressiveness in business, he possessed a gentle air and exquisite Old World manners.
 He insisted upon generous policies toward his thousands of employees.
 He liked expensive dinner parties with plenty of Mouton Rothschild claret for his guests, and polite conversation about new books and plays, including the works of one of his favorites, Henrik Ibsen.

-Diners at Nobel’s table also discussed with concern the teetering balance of international power and the danger of war in an era when weapons were reaching fantastic new levels of power.
+Diners at Nobel’s table also discussed the teetering balance of international power and the danger of war in an era when weapons were reaching fantastic new levels of power.
 Nobel had hoped, fleetingly, that dynamite would be used strictly for peaceful purposes; when this dream did not come about, we can presume that he sighed with a melancholy air, while continuing to sell the stuff to anyone who ponied up the cash.